Hi, great to have you here. This is my first post, well, the first one set to public viewing. I’ve been busy getting it all ready.

 I’m always keen to help people learn to draw (my formal qualifications are on my “About” page) If you don’t have an iPad, a simple pencil and paper are fine for trying out some of my drawing tips and ideas; and to produce a finished drawing.
 As much as I love my new found art apps, can anything really surpass: paper and pencil!

-There are slideshows and short videos on my blog, which I put together to demonstrate my drawing processes and various artworks.
 There is a way to “look” and “see” which is vital to being able to draw well: a very learnable skill.
 I’m passionate on these matters, and they will certainly come up in my posts..better move on before I write a short novel about drawing!

 About my Writing